gvwilson/sensibleadventures/cloudherd/new.md

 The tiger and his boy exchanged looks.
 The tiger blinked first.
-"Probably Noxious of Stale Leftovers," he said formally, "Allow me to introduce you to His Royal Highness Prince Thokmay, heir to the throne of Gandan."
+"Probably Noxious of Stale Leftovers," he said formally, "Allow me to introduce you to the most respected Prince Thokmay, heir to the throne of Gandan."

 ## Chapter 12: Abandoned